-Dog training is a lifelong process, but some skills are more essential than others.
+If you want your dog to be smart and obedient, training them is extremely necessary.
 Think of it as preparing your pup for a lifetime of good behavior and companionship.
 Every single dog expert, trainer, and blogger has their own long laundry list of dog training advice.
 Instead of getting tangled in this never-ending web, we’ve picked out the absolute dog training essentials.
 Whether you just brought home a new puppy, rescued a shelter dog, or want to reinforce training for your older dog, there are important skills to teach your furbaby.
-You are probably going to learn a few important lessons yourself! .

-Dogs in the wild live by their own rules, but we’ve asked them to live with us.
-This change in lifestyle and environment can be tricky to navigate..
 In the end, training a dog is all about guiding your pup to live a safe and happy life in their environment.
 But before you start, you should review the basics of dog training.
-For example, commands, behaviors, supplies, and common mistakes are a couple go-to essentials that come to mind.
-If you want to get the most out of dog training, there are a number of important do’s and don’ts to follow.
+In our article, we’ll cover commands, behaviors, and supplies to help you get started on training your pooch.
+If you want to get the most out of dog training, keep on reading to learn about some helpful tips and tools.

 Step 1: Keeping Your Dog Engaged During Training